 Paying for a new boiler

-Cash, credit card, interest free ;or 'rent a boiler' schemes are some of the options to pay for a new boiler.
+Cash, credit card, interest free or 'rent a boiler' schemes are some of the options to pay for a new boiler.
 We explore all the ways to pay in our Guide to boiler finance.

 Boiler prices can be refer to the cost of the gas boiler or the cost of the whole boiler installation including parts and labour and it worth making the distinction.
 Sometimes it's difficult to compare quotes because parts and labour are not broken down.
 It is therefore helpful to also look at the cost of the boiler in order to understand where differences in installation cost might occur.

-Boiler installation cost
+Boiler installation costs

 Our Guide to boiler installation costs gives a great overview of boiler cost including labour and sundries for a range of scenarios.